atenearesearchgroup/QCBalgorithm/README.md

 graph.traversal().V().hasLabel("Segment").not(__.out("contains").has("presence",1)).toList();
 ```

 * Q3.
-AnimalPerson: returning all videos that contains at least an animal and a person.
+AnimalPerson: returning all videos that contain at least an animal and a person.

 Gremlin query can be viewed following: